 Please consider that these costs are subject to change, and you can mitigate the risks by consulting with reputable investment consulting companies like Mirabello or the Grenadian government for the most up-to-date information.

-To qualify for Grenada's Citizenship by Investment Program, applicants must meet several requirements.
+To qualify for Grenada's Citizenship by Investment Programme, applicants must meet several requirements.
 These Grenada passport requirements ensure that only credible and genuine investors are granted citizenship.
 The key requirements include:

 How to Get Citizenship by Investment in Grenada?